bobby-valenzuela/Tomahawk/README.md

 # Tomahawk
-Manage the apache service on multiple remote systems via SSH with a simple TUI.
+Manage the apache service on multiple remote systems via SSH from your terminal with a simple TUI.

 <br />